 American National Biography Online First published in 24 volumes in 1999, this electronic version offers biographical portraits of more than 17,400 people.
 Updates appear quarterly and the database contai

 Stanford encyclopedia of philosophy provides online scholarly resources in support of a variety of philosophical research endeavors.

 Christian Classics Ethereal Library created by Wheaton College and now managed by Calvin College, offers access to Christian classics online.

-ARDA, Association of Religion Data Archives, is a "center of learning" offering " the latest findings, best methods, and newest ideas, in the scientific study of ideas."
+ARDA, Association of Religion Data Archives, is a offers resources in the scientific study of ideas.
 It also provides statistical information on the number of adherents to specific religions in various countries.

 Turabian is the approved citation format for this course.
 Information on proper Turabian citation is available in the PHC collection, Chicago manual of style, at Ref Z 253 .U69 2003 or online at several sites, such as OWL (Online Writing Lab).